hoehrmann/demo-parselov/README.md

 `$o` graph has an edge `$o->has_edge($start, $final)` and the `$final` vertex is reachable from `$start`, then the input matches the grammar.

+Note that the process above is entirely generic and does not depend on any particular behavior of the deterministic finite state transducers;
+it would be sufficient if they simply report all possible edges given a particular input character.
+In other words, the code above resembles simulating a non-deterministic pushdown transducer exploring all the possible transitions in parallel.
+The finite state transducers in turn correspond to an exhaustive parallel simulation that ignores the stack.
+When fully computed, they ensure that there are only relatively few edges added in each step and that all vertices are reachable from the `start_vertex` and reach the `final_vertex`.
+Furthermore, if the non-recursive regular paths have already been computed by the finite machines, they can be ignored in this step, as discussed in the previous section.

+The code above processes the list of edge sets produces by the finite automata from the left to the right.
+It would also be possible to use it from the right to the left and execute it alongside the `backwards` automaton.
+And as with the backtracking parser, it should be easy to see that most of the process above can be pre-computed and be turned into simple machine instructions.

 ## Limitations

 The basic approach outlined above works well for carefully constructed